Website under construction - please pardon our dust as we make some updates!

 Outdoor Ice Locations

 The Wilmette Park District maintains three outdoor ice rinks: Gillson Park, Mallinckrodt Park and Thornwood Park.
 The availability of outdoor ice is dependent on weather conditions.
 Outdoor ice rinks are maintained by Park District crews.

-- Gillson Park (in the area west of the tennis courts where the food vendors set up for July 3rd)
+- Gillson Park (in the area west of the tennis courts)

 - Mallinckrodt Park (north side of senior housing on Elmwood, parking available in the north lot.)

 - Thornwood Park (off Thornwood Avenue, parking is available along Dartmouth Avenue)

 Mallinckrodt Park and Gillson Park can be used for recreational skating only (NO HOCKEY).
 When usable, Mallinckrodt and Gillson Park outdoor ice rinks are lighted and open for the below times:

 Thornwood Park is available for pond hockey as well as recreational skating at the below times:

 - The ground must be frozen at least six inches deep, otherwise the water being put down will thaw the ground and soak in.

 - At least one week of low teens or lower temperatures is needed before the ground is firm enough to convert to a sheet of ice.